det-lab/dataReaderWriter/docs/kaitai-simple-example.md

 ## A Simple Kaitai Example

-This directory contains files meant to demonstrate a very simplistic usage of reading custom data using Kaitai, Awkward, and C++.
+This directory contains files meant to demonstrate a very simplistic usage of reading custom data using Kaitai  and C++.
 Examples of handwritten as well as Kaitai-generated code are included.

 * [Directory contents](#contents)
 * [Animal data format](#data-format)